TheUnschooledNetwork/theunschoolednetwork.github.io/_posts/2025-01-25-Useful-Content-Creation-Resources.md

 tags: [resources, streaming, education, blogging, NOSTR]
 ---

-Below is my working-version of my recommended resources for hosting your online educational content.
-This list is not exhaustive and attempts to give preference to bitcoin-focused projects.
+Below is a working-version of recommended resources for hosting your online educational content.
+This list is non- exhaustive and gives preference to bitcoin-focused projects.

 #### Bitcoin/Lightning
 - [Bitcoin-Only.com](https://bitcoin-only.com/store-tools): repository of Bitcoin only educational content